 Year 2010

-Objectives: Randomized phase 3 trials have demonstrated the utility of a regimen of carboplatin plus pegylated liposomal doxorubicin (PLD) in recurrent ovarian cancer, and have provided provocative data suggesting a substantially lower risk of carboplatin-associated hypersensitivity if PDL is delivered in combination with the platinum agent.
-Methods: To further examine both of these clinically-relevant issues, the survival outcome (with longer follow-up) and hypersensitivity reaction profile of a previously reported phase 3 trial that compared single agent carboplatin (AUC 5) to carboplatin (AUC 5) plus PLD (30 mg/m2) delivered on an every 4-week schedule in recurrent ovarian cancer (SWOG 0200) were re-analyzed.
-Results: In the limited number of patients (n = 61) entered into this phase 3 study before closure by the SWOG Data Safety and Monitoring Committee due to insufficient accrual, there was an initially reported improvement in outcome associated with the combination regimen.
-With longer follow-up and additional events there is still a statistically-significant improved progression-free survival (median: 12 versus 8 months, p = 0.02), but the previously observed impact of the two-drug regimen on overall survival is no longer apparent (median: 31 versus 18 months; p = 0.2).
-While no hypersensitivity reactions were reported in the carboplatin plus PLD arm (0/31), 9 of 30 patients (30%) of women randomized to single agent carboplatin experienced an allergic episode (p = 0.0008), with 5 being > grade 2 in severity.
-Conclusion: Despite a favorable impact of carboplatin and PLD on progression-free survival in this trial, the effect on overall survival is not statistically significant.
-For currently unknown reasons, administering PLD with carboplatin appears to substantially reduce the incidence of platinum-associated hypersensitivity reactions. © 2009 Elsevier Inc. All rights reserved.
+Objectives.
+Randomized phase 3 trials have demonstrated the utility of a regimen of carboplatin plus pegylated liposomal doxorubicin (PLD) in recurrent ovarian cancer, and have provided provocative data Suggesting a Substantially lower Fisk of carboplatin-associated hypersensitivity if PDL is delivered in combination with the platinum agent.
+Methods.
+To further examine both of these clinically-relevant issues, the survival outcome (With longer follow-up) and hypersensitivity reaction profile of a previously reported phase 3 trial that compared single agent carboplatin (AUC 5) to carboplatin (AUC 5) plus PLD (30 mg/m(2)) delivered on an every 4-week schedule in recurrent ovarian cancer (SWOG 0200) were re-analyse.
+Results.
+In the limited number of patients (n=61) entered into this phase 3 Study before closure by the SWOG Data Safety and Monitoring Committee due to insufficient accrual, there was an initially reported improvement in outcome associated with the combination regimen.
+With longer follow-up and additional events there is still a statistically-significant improved progression-free survival (median: 12 versus 8 months, p = 0.02), but the previously observed impact of the two-drug regimen on overall survival is 110 longer apparent (median: 3 1 versus 18 months; p = 0.2).
+While no hypersensitivity reactions were reported in the carboplatin plus PLD arm (0/31), 9 of 30 patients (30%) of women randomized to single agent carboplatin experienced at) allergic episode (p=0.0008), with 5 being >grade 2 in severity.
+Conclusion.
+Despite a favorable impact of carboplatin and PLD on progression-free survival in this trial, the effect on overall Survival is not statistically significant.
+For currently unknown reasons, administering PLD with carboplatin appears to substantially reduce the incidence of platinum-associated hypersensitivity reactions.
+(C) 2009 Elsevier Inc. All rights reserved.

 Epistemonikos ID: 836d3f1c827d8a6783b90ce981b73b969238ef44